 Bickley continued to perform in the Crows’ midfield until his retirement at the end of the 2003 season.
-Mark then shifted his attention to Media, working with Channel 9 in both Adelaide and Melbourne presenting the weekend sports news and as a panellist on the Sunday Footy Show.
-He was also a regular on Triple M’s game day calling team providing special comments.
+He shifted his attention to Media, working with Channel 9 in both Adelaide and Melbourne presenting the weekend sports news and as a panellist on the Sunday Footy Show.

 In 2006 Bickley was invited to join the selection panel for the prestigious All Australian team, a position he held for 3 years.
-In 2009 Mark returned to the Crows to work as as an assistant under senior coach Brenton Sanderson.
-Mark’s success in football and media provides him with a high profile in South Australia and also nationally.
-In 2014 he made the move to media, working for FiveAA.
+In 2008 he returned to the Crows to work as as an assistant coach, a position he held for a few years before making a return to the media.

 Bickley can now be heard daily as a co-host on the FiveAA Sports Drive Show, commentating football games, seen hosting the Crows Show on TV, or you can read his regular columns in The Advertiser.